chittaranjan/VoteCounting/README.md

 # VoteCounting
-An application for paper ballot based vote counting
+An application for simulating paper ballot based vote counting

 How to build and run
 1. build